Korean War Legacy Project

 Experiences at Incheon in 1945

-Harry Castro described experiencing snow for the first time.
-He shares that he spent Thanksgiving there.
-He describes the visuals of the area.
-He shares that they had no weapons and were there due to a typhoon.
-He shares the destruction he saw in other places as well.
+Harry Castro recalls experiencing snow for the first time while spending Thanksgiving in the area.
+He describes the stark visuals of the landscape and notes that they had no weapons, having been stationed there due to a typhoon.
+He also reflects on the destruction he witnessed, which he believes was likely caused by the Japanese, in other nearby locations.

 Tags: Incheon,Cold winters,Front lines,Living conditions,Physical destruction